 Whether you are a seasoned-pro or a keen amateur rider, the Oban Sportive is a beautiful challenge to take on.
-This year’s sportive includes 2 routes that both offer spectacular views, quiet, country roads and, of course, the odd challenging climb!
-Finshing either route brings with it a sense of achievement and a real treat of Scottish scenery.
+This year’s sportive includes 3 routes that all offer spectacular views, quiet country roads and of course, the odd challenging climb!
+Finshing any of our routes brings with it a sense of achievement and a real treat of Scottish scenery.

 Both routes offer some testing climbs as well as flatter sections and open roads.
 Taken at the beginning of the cycling season, the routes should not be under-estimated and riders are advised to prepare themselves thoroughly before taking on the challenge.
 Training guides for sportives are widely available (including at British Cycling and Wiggle) and we recommend following a training programme before taking on any sportive.

 The Oban Sportive is not a race

 While we understand a good many riders will enjoy the challenge of getting around the course as fast as they can, every rider is required to follow the rules of the Oban Sportive and we encourage everyone to enjoy the day as a true Sportive and NOT a race.
 Timing is provided to enable riders to compare their times after the event.
 We truly want everyone to come and enjoy cycling in our part of the world as much as we do!